 Figure 6.1.
-Recommended and default directory structure for Cohiba.
+Recommended and default directory structure for Cohiba with some examples of input and output files.

 7 The Cohiba output

 Cohiba stores results in the directories surfaces/, logfiles/, spillpointdata/, wellpoints/, wellpaths/, clusters/, helppoints/ and wells/ under output/ that is specified using the <output-directory> element.
 See Figure 6.1 for an overview.
 The default output directory is output/.
 These directories are automatically created if they are not already present.